-This enrollment verification process gives EKU instructors the authority to request disenrollment of a student for non-attendance.
-Faculty may request these drops only during the first week of the term.
 This process is designed to ensure clear reinforcement of the message that class attendance at EKU is important.
+All faculty (undergraduate and graduate, online and all other modes of delivery) are expected by the University to drop a student for being absent (or not participating online) on the first day of class/first week of class (as scheduled by the Registrar's Office).
 Students who know they will be absent should contact their instructor or the academic department office PRIOR TO THE 1st CLASS MEETING to explain their absence and request that the instructor not drop them from the class.

 Students are responsible for monitoring their class schedule and should never assume that missing the first day of class will automatically result in removal from that class.
-While faculty may exercise their authority to drop a student for being absent on the first day of class, faculty are not required to do so.
-A student who never attends a class but remains enrolled will fail that course.
+A student who never attends a class but remains enrolled will receive a failing grade in the course and is responsible for tuition and fees for that class.